-In 1935, the Iron Mountain Extension extended what was known as the Deseret Mound Spur from the Deseret Mound mine, south for a distance of 10.8 miles to the Iron Mountain mine.
+In 1935, the Iron Mountain Extension extended what was known as the Desert Mound Spur from the Desert Mound mine, south for a distance of 10.8 miles to the Iron Mountain mine.

 The Comstock mine was located seven miles south of the Desert Mound mine.
 In 1954 Utah Construction Company began mining iron ore from the Comstock claims owned by Colorado Fuel & Iron.
 The ore was processed and loaded on a spur that connected with the Iron Mountain Branch at the railroad station known as Comstock, about four miles north of the Iron Mountain mine.

-(The Comstock, and adjacent Mountain Lion claims were the focus of operations by CML Metals in the 2005-2014 time period.)
+(The Comstock mine, and adjacent Mountain Lion claims were the focus of restarted operations beginning in 2005.)

 In 1950 and again in 1955, Union Pacific moved its Iron Mountain Branch in the vicinity of the Desert Mound mine, to allow for expanded open pit mining at the mine.
 (LA&SL Condensed Profile, 1976, page 68, Utah Division Iron Mountain Branch)